 Activation of the sympathetic nervous system (stress response division) can be either functional or debilitating.
 For example, during a systemic infection, the body maintains a functional, stable stress state—a defense mode essential to proper immune function.
 If that defense mode is relaxed by deep relaxation methods, the infection may worsen.

 In contrast, relaxation invites the functional stress state that affords non-medicated, migraine pain relief.
 When the migraine subject becomes comfortable enough, the nervous system shifts from debilitating stress and pain to a stable, painless defense mode—with increased tension.
 The head relaxes while the trunk muscles become tighter.
 Such delicate balance cannot be forced with manipulation procedures.
-Rather, it must be invited via relaxation and comfort.
+Rather, it must be invited via comfort and relaxation.
 When properly invited, self-regulation functions seize the supportive conditions offered.

 This migraine subject’s tension response might pose an interesting riddle to a massage therapist taught that pain relief results only from reduced muscle tension.
 Some technical massage procedures force a softening of painful tension and, in this case, would defeat the body’s own self-regulation processes.
 Manual softening of tension does not equal relaxation.
 Relaxation is a secondary response that may or may not accompany manual softening.
 For the subject above, relaxation led to additional muscle tension.
 The correction was directed entirely by body intelligence, as opposed to external manipulation that can only guess at the conditions needed by the body.